-The credentials you must see when sourcing new aerospace fastener suppliers.
+What credentials do you need to see when sourcing new aerospace fastener suppliers?

 When supplying parts for the Aerospace and Defence industry having trusted quality assurance is essential.
 This is especially true when supplying fasteners for spacecraft.
 These particular parts need to withstand extreme conditions and pressures and even an apparently insignificant fault in a single bolt or nut could prove fatal.